vectordotdev/timber-ruby/README.md

 ## Overview

-Timber solves structured logging so you don't have to.
+Timber solves ruby structured logging so you don't have to.
 Go from raw text logs to rich structured events in seconds.
 Spend more time focusing on your app and less time focusing on logging.